i-yam/can_machines_think/README.md

 ## Usage in class

-Used in **Class 1** as a pre-class or in-class mini-module, followed by the *What Is Intelligence?* group discussion.
+Used in **Class 1** as an in-class mini-module, followed by the *What Is Intelligence?* group discussion.